Healthy Homes Assessment Kingston

 Kingston Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement to all Kingston and New Zealand rental homes where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is required to all Kingston and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records to demonstrate conformance with any Healthy Homes Standards that apply or will be applicable during the tenancy of the rental property.
+• Landlords and property managers must keep records of their the compliance with any Healthy Homes Standard that apply or will apply throughout the tenancy period of an apartment rental.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must adhere to the Healthy Homes Standard regardless of the time the tenancy began.

 • All rentals houses must be in compliance with the Healthy Homes Standards regardless of the time of the first day of tenancy.